Three tax form scams that can lead to identity theft and empty bank accounts: Internet ScamBusters #118

 Further, people who receive the fraudulent letter and form should immediately contact their financial institution.

 If you think you may have already been scammed, contact your bank, the various credit bureaus, and report it to the police.
-Also, you might want to check out this credit ebook, which gives you a step-by-step process for dealing with identity theft.

 Time to close.
 Have a great week…